MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use only database-native encryption instead Azure Disk Encryption for database disks; for example, transparent data encryption, TDE, for Oracle or SQL Server.

 - The combined IOPS/throughput of all disks attached to a VM should be less than or equal to the VM's IOPS and throughput limits.
 For example, the p50 disk gives 7500 IOPS and a 250 megabits per second (Mbps) throughput.
-When this is attached to a Standard D8s_v3 that only supports 192 Mbps, it doesn't help realize the P50 disk's throughput.
+When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help realize the p50 disk's throughput.